UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 ```

 **Question 1**
-How many columns are being transformed in the first pipeline?
+How many columns are being transformed in `pipeline-1`?

 <choice id="1" >